samconde/HarryPotterPoetryWithWaveFunctionCollapse/README.md

 That motorcycle.
 Comb your hair.
 Yet Harry knew he.
 Is that where.*

-# Instructions on how to run code
+## Instructions on how to run code
+Create a text file of the desired text you wish to generate poems.

 Pull github repo and ensure you have python 3 installed.

 Run on terminal (perferably with ananconda with a python 3 environment):

 Install two python libraries:
 ```sh
 pip install pronouncing